Harrison Salisbury: Biography

+Salisbury obtained permission in 1966, both from the government of North Vietnam and from the US State Department, to visit North Vietnam.
+He arrived in Hanoi in late December, and his reports began appearing in the New York Times on December 25.
+This was the first time a mainstream American journalist had ever reported on a war from the capital of the hostile government.
+The fact that the United States had not actually declared war may have been crucial in making this possible.
+Salisbury reported that American bombing of North Vietnam had been less effective in weakening North Vietnam's transportation system than the US government had been claiming, while hitting North Vietnamese civilians more than US spokesmen had been admitting.
+This aroused a storm of controversy.
+His reports were the first published by a major American media outlet that genuinely questioned the American air war.

+He was interviewed in the anti-Vietnam War documentary film In the Year of the Pig.

 Salisbury also toured America for Esquire, for which the Xerox company paid him $55,000.

 Salisbury reported extensively from Communist China, where, in 1989, he witnessed the bloody government crackdown on the student demonstration in Tiananmen Square.

 He wrote 29 books, including American in Russia (1955) and Behind the Lines—Hanoi (1967).
-His other books include The Shook-Up Generation (1958), Orbit of China (1967), War Between Russia and China (1969), The 900 Days: The Siege of Leningrad (1969), To Peking and Beyond: A Report on the New Asia (1973), The Gates of Hell (1975), Black Night, White Snow: Russia's Revolutions 1905-1917 (1978), Without Fear or Favor: The New York Times and Its Times (1980), Journey For Our Times (autobiographical, 1983), China: 100 Years of Revolution, (1983), The Long March: The Untold Story (1985), Tiananmen Diary: Thirteen Days in June (1989), The New Emperors: China in the Era of Mao and Deng (1992) and his last, Heroes of My Time (1993).
-The 900 Days was in the process of being adapted into a feature film by famous Italian director Sergio Leone at the time of Leone's death in 1989.
+His other books include The Shook-Up Generation (1958), To Moscow - and Beyond: A Reporter's Narrative (1960), Orbit of China (1967), War Between Russia and China (1969), The 900 Days: The Siege of Leningrad (1969), To Peking and Beyond: A Report on the New Asia (1973), The Gates of Hell (1975), Black Night, White Snow: Russia's Revolutions 1905-1917 (1978), The Unknown War (1978) [about WW2], Without Fear or Favor: The New York Times and Its Times (1980), Journey For Our Times (autobiographical, 1983), China: 100 Years of Revolution, (1983), The Long March: The Untold Story (1985), Tiananmen Diary: Thirteen Days in June (1989), The New Emperors: China in the Era of Mao and Deng (1992) and his last, Heroes of My Time (1993).
+The 900 Days was in the process of being adapted into a feature film by Italian director Sergio Leone at the time of Leone's death in 1989.